Clomez/HTML_Mail_sending_system/README.md

-## complete HTML email sending system
+## complete Personalized HTML email sending system
-### ver 0.6 - Dangerous sharp edges
+### ver 0.8 - Dangerous sharp edges
 #### 1. What is it?
 Upload zip packages of html emails to be send to multiple receivers.<br>
-receiver lists can be imported from json or CSV file.
+receiver lists can be imported from json or CSV file.<br>
-<br>[pics]
+Emails can be personalized per recipient.
+<br><br><b>Example<br></b>
+In html you write <code>insert.name</code> and in send email it will be replaced with<br>
+recipients name!<br> in more complez manner, this can be used to track customers<br>
+by tags for example.<br>[pics]
 #### 2. Features (some coming)
+Email personalization before sending<br>
 Automatic image upload<br>
 Saveable options<br>
-Compose and save receiver lists<br>
+Compose and save receiver lists and emails<br>
 Automated scheduled running
 #### 3. Technology
 - java spring boot
+- maven
 - thymeleaf
 - mysql
 - Jackson / JSON
 - JPA
 - JavaMail API
 #### 4. How to
 ##### 4.1 install
 Ubuntu
+- Install mysql
+- Create database & user
 - Clone repo
-- change mysql users & db's
+- change mysql users & db info from application.properties
 - mvn package
 - cd target
 - run java -jar filename.jar